 Challenging behavior indicates there is a problem in learning and not in the person.

 We all learn to behave in certain ways in order to get what we want or to avoid things we don’t.
 In order to achieve the same goals, people with special needs may exhibit behavior that we find ‘challenging’ or ‘difficult.’

 Challenging behavior works because we listen when people cause trouble.
 If you start banging your head on the table or making a loud noise, people will offer you something different to try, or give you some affection.

 The key to managing behavior is to listen to what the person is trying to tell you.
 Be consistent in your approach, and try to avoid confrontation.
 Be aware of your body language, especially when you are under stress.

 Although challenging behavior is a learned behavior remember that people with special needs don't do it on purpose to ‘manipulate’ you.
 Behavior always happens for a good reason.

 Tips From Parents on Managing Behavior

-The following tips have been contributed to Netbuddy by parents of children and adults with special needs.
-While there is no one-size-fits-all solution, they may give you some ideas to try … but remember to be consistent before you say, ‘this doesn’t work for me!’
+The following tips for encouraging communication have been contributed to Scope by parents of children and adults with special needs.
+We hope you will find them useful, and please feel free to add your own!
+While there is no one-size-fits-all solution, they may give you some ideas to try … but remember to be consistent before you say, ‘this doesn't work for me!’

 1. Keep A Journal